fvafrCU/excerptr/howto_fva.md

 Install rPython-win following
 [these instructions](https://github.com/cjgb/rPython-win)
 with the current (May 2017) python setup at fvafr.
-Assuming you have installed R and Rtools from the software shop, you can run:
+Assuming you have installed R, python 3.4 and Rtools from the software shop, you can run:

 ```